Academic and Professional Qualifications:

 ||Fellow of the Institute of Marine Engineering Science and Technology

-Frank spent 9 years as a Marine Engineering Officer in the Merchant Navy before studying at the University of Newcastle upon Tyne for his degree in Marine Technology, with honours in Marine Engineering.
+Frank spent 9 years as a Marine Engineering Officer in the Merchant Navy before studying at the University of Newcastle upon Tyne for a degree in Marine Technology, with honours in Marine Engineering.
 He then spent 4 years as a Marine Surveyor before joining Burgoynes in Singapore in 1997.
 He transferred to the UK in 2000 and became a Partner in 2008.